taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 ### 22.5 External API Testing

-- Open-Meteo, OpenTripMap, and RestCountries API endpoints are tested directly using a browser or Postman before Express integration.
+- Open-Meteo, SerpAPI, CountryStateCity, and RestCountries API endpoints are tested directly using a browser or Postman before Express integration.
 - Express service classes are tested to confirm they correctly handle API responses and error cases.

 ### 22.6 Integration Testing